US Cash Products-Gulf Coast gasoline, diesel down on selling

 Newly prompt Cycle 21 61-grade ultra-low sulfur diesel was

-seen done at 5.75 cents over the May heating oil screen, down a
+seen done at 5.00 and 5.25 cents over the May heating oil

 Scheduling Cycle 21 heating oil gained a quarter cent to